How dockmesh thinks about Stacks

 docker compose up) and dockmesh UI - Git-backed stacks (pull from a repo) work naturally

-- No vendor lock-in — uninstall dockmesh and your stacks keep working
+stacks/directory and the DB” - No vendor lock-in — uninstall dockmesh and your stacks keep working with plain

-To run the same stack in multiple places, create copies:
+To run the same compose in multiple places, create separately-named stacks:

 Deploy is idempotent